 Our foreign currency exchange contracts and interest rate swap agreements are measured at fair value on a recurring basis in our accompanying consolidated balance sheets.
 We measure the fair value of our foreign currency exchange contracts classified as derivative instruments using an income approach, based on prevailing market forward rates less the contract rate multiplied by the notional amount.
 The product of this calculation is then adjusted for counterparty risk.
-We measure the fair value of our interest rate swaps classified as derivative instruments using an income approach, the terms of the contract and the interest rate curve adjusted for counterparty risk.
+We measure the fair value of our interest rate swaps classified as derivative instruments using an income approach, utilizing a discounted cash flow analysis based on the terms of the contract and the interest rate curve adjusted for counterparty risk.